SaiNave/SaiNave/README.md

 </a><img src="https://komarev.com/ghpvc/?username=SaiNave&style=flat&label=Profile visits" alt="SaiNave" /></a>
 <!--</a>[![Visits Badge](https://badges.pufler.dev/years/SaiNave)](https://badges.pufler.dev)</a>!-->
 # Hi I am Sairah Naveed <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px">
-I am a data enthusiast experience in  data analytics, soft robotics, algorithm development, programming, and IT support.
+I am a data enthusiast and system analyst experience in  data analytics, soft robotics, algorithm development, programming, and IT support.
 My previous work experiences always gave me a chance to deal with the data  whether it is to generate, analyze or to visualize.
-Because of this, I had the opportunity to develop algorithms and deal with big data sets.<br/>
+Because of this, I had the opportunity to  work on the projects involving developing algorithms, system management and deal with big data sets.<br/>
-I earned Master's in Robotic Control System Engineering which equipped me with strong understanding of Statistical analysis, mathematical modelling, machine learning and strong attention to detail.<br/>
+I earned Master's in Robotic Control System Engineering which equipped me with strong understanding of statistical analysis, mathematical modelling, machine learning and strong attention to detail.<br/>
 Being an engineer, I am always interested in new emerging technologies.
 I try to keep up with the everyday changing businesses and technologies to stay at the top of the game.

 ✨ Fun fact: I am multilingual- fluent in English, Urdu, Korean (intermediate) and French (Beginner)
-</br>✨ Activities I do: badminton🏸, aerobics 🏃‍♀️, hiking 🥾, ice skating ⛸️ and, an avid traveller
+</br>✨ Activities I do: badminton🏸 aerobics 🏃‍♀️ hiking 🥾 ice skating ⛸️ and an avid traveller

 ## My current Focus
+- Project Management
 - Working with Python libraries for data analysis and visualization, and SQL for data manipulation
-- Understanding Cloud Databases
-- Working on personal projects based on python programming, database management, data analysis and visualization.
+- Working on personal projects involves database management, exploratory data analysis, dashboarding , and report development using BI tools .
 - Open for new job opportunities